How having a tidy home can benefit your health

 22nd January 2021

 As the UK is spending more and more time at home, keeping on top of housework and tidying can feel like a chore, but there are so many benefits to keeping your home shipshape, from boosting positivity to benefiting your health.
-For those with limited mobility who rely on stairlifts to get around their homes and up their stairs, it is important to keep your home tidy so there are no trip hazards that can cause a potential fall.
+For those with limited mobility who rely on stairlifts or homelifts to get around their homes and up their stairs, it is important to keep your home tidy so there are no trip hazards that can cause a potential fall.

 Victoria, known for her blog Lylia Rose has explained why mess can be a trigger for many when it comes to stress and anxiety: “Many people find clutter overwhelming and a daily stress, which is why it’s so important to keep a house tidy and organised so your mind can stay stress-free in your own surroundings.
 A cluttered home really can create a cluttered mind and a constant sense of chaos.
 It’s why minimalism has been a growing trend in recent years - for a sense of calm and also to help save the environment from so much needless consumerism.”